bkirwi/sill/README.md

 ## Managing templates

-- Add a template by writing it on the grid.
+To edit the gesture-recognition templates, tap the _templates_ button at the top left of the main menu.
-- Strikethrough or scratch-out to remove a template.
+- Add a template by writing it in the correct row on the grid.
-- Templates are added automatically by "corrections" while editing.
+- Strikethrough or scratch-out a template to remove it.

-  - You might need to clean these up!
+Templates are added automatically by "corrections" you make while editing: if you immediately replace a character you just wrote, Sill understands that it might have guessed wrong the first time.

 ### Training the character recognizer